Lifestyle

 CITY POPULATION: 10,064

-COST OF LIVING FOR RETIREES: 30.6% below national average
+COST OF LIVING FOR RETIREES: 9.9% above national average

 Enjoy some excellent fishing on the St. Lawrence river in this northern NY city, as well as lots of other riverfront activities.
 Hiking, biking, and golf are all even more rejuvenating when you’re near a beautiful waterscape like the St. Lawrence.
 Ogdensburg offers a number of restaurants, cafes, bars and taverns for going out on the town, as well as state parks and museums to while away an afternoon.
 You can forge your own path or join one of many area retirement and active living communities.
 With an average of about 63 inches of snow each year, Ogdensburg gets some bracingly cold temperatures, so if you’re truly averse to winter weather you might want to look elsewhere.